MaskedRPGFan/FormList-Manipulator/README.md

 * FormID - record ID.
 Example: 0xD80 or 0x03008246 or 0xFE00080A or 0x8246 (You no longer need to remove any digits from FormID, the plugin will do it automatically).
 * ESP - name of the plugin with extension.
 Not required for base plugins and DLC.
 Example Unofficial Skyrim Special Edition Patch.esp.
 Not case-sensitive.
 * EditorID - form editorID.
-* Adding an asterisk before a list adds its contents instead of the list itself.
 * Filter is optional.
 You can use previously defined filter or create a new filter in place.
 * Filter format: Condition,Condition, etc or #NameForFilter.
 To learn more about the filter format, see the Filters section below.